 Be active every day

 Taking regular exercise can help keep your digestive system in good working order because when your body is active, it helps your gut to work more effectively.
 That’s why people who are bed-bound – from having an illness, for example – are often susceptible to constipation.
-Aim for at least 150 minutes of moderate-intensity exercise each week (break it down into 30-minute sessions on five days of the week).
+Aim for at least 150 minutes of moderate-intensity exercise each week (break it down into 30-minute sessions on five days of the week, or more shorter sessions if that suits you better).
 Moderate-intensity exercise means working hard enough to increase your heart rate and break into a mild sweat, but at the same time you should also be able to carry on a conversation.

 Eat more sorbitol